Alcohol Rehab in Fairfield County, CT

 Services offered:

-• Inpatient hospital treatment and inpatient hospital alcohol detox
+• Inpatient hospital treatment and hospital inpatient alcohol detoxification

 New Prospects Co Occurring Program

-New Prospects Co Occurring Program is a residential alcohol treatment center in Fairfield County, CT, 06604 zip code.
+New Prospects Co Occurring Program is a residential alcohol rehab in Fairfield County, CT, 06604 zip code.

 Address: 392 Prospect Street, Bridgeport, CT 06604 in Fairfield County